rohanyg/HR_Data_Analytics/README.md

 - To understand the Presence,Work From Home and Sick Leave Percentage over the period of time and on different days of week.

 ### Data Sources
-Attendence Data: The primary dataset used for this analysis is the "Attendance Sheet 2022-2023_Masked.xlsx" file, containing detailed information about employees attendance.
+Attendance Data: The primary dataset used for this analysis is the "Attendance Sheet 2022-2023_Masked.xlsx" file, containing detailed information about employees attendance.

 ### Data Cleaning/Preparation
 In the initial data preparation phase, i performed the following tasks: